 Gevo and Blocksize Capital together formed Verity Tracking as a way to take the first step to track the sustainability value chain of renewable transportation fuels.
-DLT-based applications could apply to agriculture in several ways, and have a substantial impact on the measure of sustainability.
+In the near future, DLT-based applications could be applied to agriculture in several ways, and are expected to have a substantial impact on the measure of sustainability.
 Net-zero-emission renewable fuels produced using agricultural feedstock could be set up to utilize DLT to introduce tokenization of attributes and potentially make the value accessible to larger markets.
 By using DLT to attach the key metrics for sustainability to gallons of fuel, the system will enable a sustainability assurance that has not yet been seen.

 Here’s how it works: